British PM May defends Brexit plan after dancing onto stage

-BIRMINGHAM, England (Reuters) - British Prime Minister Theresa May defended her Brexit plans on Wednesday, but cautioned that she would rather leave without a deal than accept the carve up of the United Kingdom.
+BIRMINGHAM, England, Oct 3 (Reuters) - British Prime Minister Theresa May defended her Brexit plans on Wednesday, but cautioned that she would rather leave without a deal than accept the carve up of the United Kingdom.

 May, who received a standing ovation after dancing onto the stage to Dancing Queen by ABBA, said she was confident that she could clinch a deal with the EU.
 There would, she said, be no second referendum.